 I hope you'll work on the issues I've pointed out; when you do, I'm sure you'll get more positive feedback!

-almost 4 years ago Rory Bradshaw said:
+about 4 years ago Rory Bradshaw said:

 Hi, I think your story had a very sweet concept.
 But why do you sentences break off then move to the next line?
 This made the story very hard to read, and it ruined the flow.
 I also agree the story lacked emotion in the dialogue.
 It also felt a little cliché at times for me.
 With a bit more work, this story could improve.
 Add more detail and emotion, and work on the dialogue!